 This meeting may be at a regular Lodge dinner, a special event open to the public or may simply be some members who go out for coffee or a drink.
 It may be for you alone, you and your wife or the entire family.
 The key is to get to know everyone and for them to get to know you.

 Other than socializing and getting to know the members, your only other obligation is to recite the memory work given at the last meeting and have a discussion with some of the members about its meaning.

 You are welcome to attend as many or few social events as you would like.
 In fact, since you are making a lifetime decision if you move forward, there’s no hurry.
 Over the year, Lodges typically have summer picnics, outings, dinners, and other activities you can participate in.
 Ask one of the Lodge officers for a schedule or a way to keep up with activities through a website or being included on an email list.

 If you live in an area with more than one Lodge, feel free to ask about their activities and you are encouraged to attend them as well.
 Your goal should be to find the place where you feel the most comfortable.

-After you have attended at least 3 social events, it is up to you when or if you ask for a petition for membership and to which Lodge (if you have attended more than one).
+After you have attended at least three social events, it is up to you when or if you ask for a petition for membership and to which Lodge (if you have attended more than one).
 No one should ask you if you want one.
-If, for some reason, they do ask, “I’ll let you know when I’m ready for one.”
-Is a completely acceptable response and would have no negative perception on you.
+If, for some reason, they do ask, “I’ll let you know when I’m ready for one,” is a completely acceptable response and would have no negative perception on you.

-- If favorable, you will receive a letter from the Lodge secretary asking you to attend on a specificdate to be initiated into Freemasonry.
+If favorable, you will receive a letter from the Lodge secretary asking you to attend the Lodge on a specific date to be initiated into Freemasonry.